Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 * The Harry Potter he refers to is an [Australian journalist](https://en.wikipedia.org/wiki/Harry_Potter_(journalist)).
 * Joe Bidden does not like himself so much.

 But this will be good enough for our purpose.
 Just keep in mind that Quobert is an unpaid assistant.
+Furthermore, for this project, we did not use the full Quotebank but only the years 2015-2020 included.

+#### External sources
+We said we want to predict the occupations but did not said a word about it so far...
+Quotebank is augmented using metadata about the speakers.
+It an external dataset we will find for ~9M Wikidata entities some additional information as occupation, gender, religion, etc.

 ## Preprocessing